 The book also has great pictures of things to do and things to avoid.
-It also describes mechanics of movements and there is a yoga posture section which covers seating and standing postures, arm balance, back-twists, breathing practice and restorative postures.
+It also describes the mechanics of movements and there is a yoga posture section that covers seating and standing postures, arm balance, back-twists, breathing practice, and restorative postures.
 Whether you are a trainer or a learner, there is a lot to gain from Donna’s book.

 4. The Yoga Bible

 This book was compiled by Christina Brown.
 It covers more than 170 poses and there are guidelines on how to attain every posture.
 It also explains how to get into a posture, the gaze, counter postures; build-up postures, lightening the posture, and the impact it has on a person’s brain and body.

 The book also contains an overall introduction where people get to know about yoga philosophy, usual approaches, and recommendations for achieving good results from yoga.

 5. Light on yoga

 The book was compiled by B.K.S Iyengar.
 It talks about: